chiral-carbon/rj722.github.io/_posts/2019-05-22-freedom-of-speech.md

 {% marginfigure 'mf-id-manmohan' 'http://img.timeinc.net/time/images/covers/asia/2012/20120716_600.jpg' 'Manmohan Singh featured on one of the 2012 editions of the same magazine' %}

-In 2012, Manmohan Singh appeared on the cover of the same magazine as "The Underachiever", even which might have been an understatement at the time.
+In 2012, Manmohan Singh appeared on the cover of the same magazine as _"The Underachiever"_, even which might have been an understatement at the time.

 Many of BJP supporters including but not limited to their leader [Ravi Shankar Prasad, without a shred of doubt on the authenticity of the